What Do I Do After I Get a DUI?

 Using prescription, or other drugs, or drinking, and driving, requires two components – the consumption, and the act of driving.
 But being caught usually means that you had an accident, or a run in with the law for some traffic or other violation – no headlights, weaving, speeding, etc.

 In the big picture, you and only you can analyze for yourself whether or not you need the assistance of others for any problems.
-The big issue for most people is whether or not there is an issue that repeately has caused you problems or taken priority over other areas of your life, including your career, your family, or your education.
-You can take an online quiz to see if you may have a problem at this link, or take the “Am I an Alcoholic Quiz” at this link.
+The big issue for most people is whether or not there is an issue that repeatedly has caused you problems or taken priority over other areas of your life, including your career, your family, or your education.
+You can take the Alcohol Use Disorder Test (an online test to see if you may have a problem at this link or take the “Am I an Alcoholic Quiz” at this link.

 How are you Feeling About Your DUI?